produvia/kryptos/core/README.md

   * 'n_iterations' -> Number of iterations to perform feature selection
   * 'method' -> https://machinelearningmastery.com/an-introduction-to-feature-selection/ -> embedded | filter | wrapper

-Also, you can add external datasets as features too:
+Also, you can add external datasets as features too (to work with daily frequency only):

 Google Trends
 ```bash